eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 The rules are sorted by applicability, with more general ones first, and most specific ones last.

+Because many of the examples involve multiple rules at the same time, I decided to list the examples separately from the list of rules.

 ## Rule: Understand First {#understand}

 Don't try to memorize what you don't understand.
 The concepts should be clear in